Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Nuclear suppression factor for coherent photoproduction on nuclei

 To constrain the nuclear suppression factor of $S_{Pb}(x)$ in as a broad range of $x$ as possible, we apply Eq.~(\ref{eq:R_Pb}) to the available UPC data listed in Table~\ref{table:data}.
-Note that as explained in Refs.~\cite{Guzey:2013xba,Guzey:2013qza}, the Run 1 ALICE data point at $y=0$~\cite{Abbas:2013oua} (the first entry in Table~\ref{table:data}) unambiguously and model-independently corresponds to
+Note that as explained in Refs.~\cite{Guzey:2013xba,Guzey:2013qza}, the ALICE data points at $y=0$ from Run 1~\cite{Abbas:2013oua} and Run 2~\cite{Acharya:2021ugn} (the first and 15th entries in Table~\ref{table:data}, respectively) unambiguously and model-independently correspond to

 The shape of $S_{Pb}(x)$ as a function of $x$ is unconstrained.
-In this work, we test the following simple piece-wise parametrization of $S_{Pb}(x)$
+In this work, we use the following simple piece-wise parametrization of $S_{Pb}(x)$

-where $x_0=0.00112$ and $c \geq 0$.
-Our fit function contains three free parameters: $a$ is determined by Eq.~(\ref{eq:S_Pb_2}) and $b$ and $c$ are constrained by the low-energy $W_{\gamma p}^{-}$ and the high-energy $W_{\gamma p}^{+}$ contributions to the UPC cross sections, respectively.
-Note that we require that $c \geq 0$, which is part of our model assuming that the factor of nuclear suppression is a monotonic function of $x$ on the considered interval of $10^{-5} < x < 0.05$.
+where $x_0 \approx 5 \times 10^{-4}-10^{-3}$, $x_1 \approx 0.01-0.05$, and $c \geq 0$.
+Our fit function contains four free parameters: $a$ is determined by Eq.~(\ref{eq:S_Pb_2}) and $b_{1,2}$ and $c$ are largely constrained by the low-energy $W_{\gamma p}^{-}$ and the high-energy $W_{\gamma p}^{+}$ contributions to the UPC cross sections, respectively.
+The ranges of tried values of $x_0$ and $x_1$ are motivated by Eq.~(\ref{eq:S_Pb_2}) and the shapes of the EPPS16~\cite{Eskola:2016oht} and nCTEQ15~\cite{Kovarik:2015cma} nPDFs, respectively.
+The form of the parametrization in Eq.~(\ref{eq:Sx_fit}) also allows for different slopes of $S_{Pb}(x)$ in different regions of $x$, including the possibility of a slow $x$ dependence for $x \leq x_0$ and a rapid $x$ dependence for $x \geq x_1$, which is analogous to those encoded in the EPPS16 and nCTEQ15 nPDFs.
+Note that we require that $c \geq 0$, which is part of our model assuming that the factor of nuclear suppression is a monotonic function of $x$ in the considered interval of $10^{-5} < x < 0.05$.